View Document Text

 pumping, or evidence style drift such that their portfolios no longer accurately reflect the

-are negative factors in implementing an asset allocation structure).
+factors in implementing an asset allocation structure).

 Blackhawk may negotiate reduced account minimum balances and reduced fees with managers